wavemaker/docs/learn/how-tos/radioset-filter-list.md

 ## Create Variable for RadioSet

-- Create a Databasecrud variable with name radioSetDataValue for the entity Department from Hrdb.
+- Create a [Database CRUD](/learn/app-development/variables/database-crud) variable with the name **radioSetDataValue** for the entity department from HRDB.

 ![radio_setfilter_variable](/learn/assets/radio_setfilter_variable.png)

-## Binding Radioset widget datavalue to variable
+## Binding Radioset to Variable

-- Drag and drop a RadioSet widget into the canvas.
+- Drag and drop the RadioSet widget into the canvas.
-- Bind the datavalue of radioset widget to the databasecrud variable radioSetDataValue which is created in above step.
+- Bind the datavalue of Radioset widget to the Database CRUD variable **radioSetDataValue** which is created in above step.
-- From Radioset properties panel set **datafield** value to deptId and also **displayfield** value to name as shown below.
+- From Radioset properties panel set **Data field** value to `deptId` and also **Display field** value to `name` as shown below.
+In this case, **name** refers to department name, such as Engineering, Marketing, etc,. from the department table.

 ![radio_setfiltervariable_properties](/learn/assets/radio_setfiltervariable_properties.png)

-## Creating variable for List
+## Creating Variable for List

-- Create another databasecrud variable with name HrdbEmployeeList for the entity Employee from Hrdb.
+- Create another Database CRUD variable with the name **HrdbEmployeeList** for the entity Employee from HRDB.

 ![hrdb_listvariable](/learn/assets/hrdb_listvariable.png)

 ## Filter Records from Radioset

-- Now go to events tab of Radioset widget and set the onchange event to Javascript as shown below.
+- Now go to the Events tab of Radioset widget and set the **Change** event to `JavaScript` as shown below.

 ![radioset_button_onchnage_jsmethod](/learn/assets/radioset_button_onchnage_jsmethod.png)

-- Add below javascript code to the  radioset1Change method.
+- Add below JavaScript code to the  **radioset1Change** method.

 ```js
 Page.radioset1Change = function($event, widget, newVal, oldVal) {